AviralCoder/Kaun_Banega_Gyanpati/.github/README.md

 **PROJECT IN DEVELOPMENT**

-My first typescript and styled component project 😄
+My first typescript and styled component project 😄.
+All source code written in typescript, including styles.

 ---